rajkaste/LetsUpgrade-Java/Day 8/Q2/README.md

-## child classes: Engineer, Doctor and Pilot implements Profile interface with different implementation of display method.
+## child classes: Engineer, Doctor and Pilot implements Profile interface with different implementation of display method in their respective classes.